| Title: | MALDI Mass Spectrometry Data Robust Pre-Processing and Analysis |

 Matrix of intensity values. |

-objects from a vector of common m/z values and a matrix of column vectors of intensities for a collections of mass spectra.
+This functions creates a list of MassSpectrum objects from a vector of common m/z values and a matrix of column vectors of intensities for a collections of mass spectra.
 The column names are used to label the elements of the list.

-A list of MassSpectrum
+A list of MassSpectrum objects.

-See importSpectra
+See importSpectra.

-MassSpectrum
+MassSpectrum objects

-This function allows to obtain a lighter version of a list of MassSpectrum
+This function allows to obtain a lighter version of a list of MassSpectrum objects by decreasing their m/z resolution.

-redResolution(x, by = 1)
+redResolution(x, by = 1)redResolution(x, by = 1)

 x |